 The Extremes Trap

 Eighty percent done and it doesn't register.
 You finished most of it, but "most" doesn't count.
 The wins disappear because they aren't total wins.
-Meanwhile, real momentum goes unnoticed — buried under a standard that only accepts complete.
+Meanwhile, real momentum goes unnoticed — buried under a standard that only recognizes complete.

 Finding the Middle Ground